dgp1130/HydroActive/README.md

 Servers are good at rendering HTML and returning it in HTTP responses.
 That's kind of their thing, we don't need to reinvent that.
-If you have a Node, Java, Ruby, Haskell, C, or even Fortran server, any of them should be fine. **How a server renders HTML is an unrelated implementation detail.** What Hydrator focuses on is taking that pre-rendered HTML and making it interactive on the client.
+If you have a Node, Java, Ruby, Haskell, C, or even Fortran server, any of them should be fine. **How a server renders HTML is an unrelated implementation detail.** HydroActive focuses on taking that pre-rendered HTML and making it interactive on the client.

 This means we can think of hydration as a purely deserialization problem.
 Servers can render web components with declarative shadow DOM without any fancy tooling or